ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 Computing nodes and platforms have to explain in "[Manifests](#Node-manifest)" their interfaces in a formal way.

-We want to anticipate the creation of Stores of computing nodes, signed to a specific platform, delivered in a binary format.
+We want to anticipate the creation of Stores of computing nodes, with a key (specific to a platform) exchange protocol, when the node is delivered in a binary format or obfuscated source code.

 We want to let the graph to be modified without needing to recompile and re-flash the entire application.
 The graph will incorporate sections of interpreted code to manage state-machines, scripting, parameters updates and to interface with the application.